gitrdm/gokando/docs/guides/README.md

 # Guides

-In-depth guides and best practices for gokando.
+In-depth guides and best practices for gokanlogic.

 ## Getting Started